markostanacic/javaTest-MovieApp-/README.md

 Build: Maven

-## General setting
+### General setting

-* For creation tables use .sql and for insertion use .cvs files from   src/main/resources/sql.
+* for creation tables use .sql and .cvs files from   src/main/resources/sql.
+  .sql files help you create necessary tables and .cvc files - fill them with information.

-Appication.properties - file with DB settings ( db's name "cinema") and keys for social networks (user can login by Facebook or Twitter - Spring Social) package valueobjects - orderVo use for get data from view during the purchase, statistics - get data to admin from admin panel</p>
+* appication.properties - file with DB settings ( db's name "cinema") and keys for social networks (user can login by Facebook or Twitter - Spring Social)

+* package valueobjects - orderVo use for get data from view during the purchase, statistics - get data to admin from admin panel
+* ADMIN PANEL - you have to log in as admin ( user with ROLE_ADMIN) and at the index page choose "Admin panel" on submenu near your email address.

+### Description

-At the index page you can buy ticket to specific film ( at the moment - 4) - choose date due to <select> and press buy.
+At the index page you can buy ticket to specific film (choose among 4) - choose date  and press buy.
-After on the concrete cinema page select today's session ( cinema consists of 2 hall and can have a lot of sessions per day).
+After on the concrete cinema page select today's session (In the cinema there are 2 halls and lots of sessions per day).
-Choose free seats, do payment ( in this project there is no real payment system or even check up with email - only form with HTML5 validation), get ticket.
+Choose free seats, do payment (in this project there is no real payment system or even check up with email - only form with HTML5 validation),and  get a print of tickets.